Frinshy/Taskyra/README.md

 ## Features

-- Create, assign and update tasks
+- Create, assign and update tasks with priority levels
+- Set task priorities (Low, Medium, High) when creating or editing tasks
 - Easily manage a task with buttons so you don't need to remember commands
+- Visual priority indicators with emoji support
 - Easily deploy your own instance with Docker and Docker Compose

 ## Getting Started